sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

 Now, open your ``Lesson25_Show_Number_Binary`` sketch in the Arduino IDE.
 Click "File" -> "Save As...", name the file ``Lesson25_Show_Number_Decimal``.
 Click "Save".

 Change all the elements of ``datArray[]`` to decimal, as shown in the code.
-Once modified, you can upload the code to the R3 board to see the effect.
+Once modified, you can upload the code to the Arduino Uno R3 to see the effect.

 .. code-block:: Arduino